FirespriteLtd/website/site/content/careers/_index.md

         alt: Liverpool
         src: /images/uploads/workingforus-about-liverpool.jpg
       title: Liverpool
+    - body: >-
+        At Firesprite, we strive to make each game better than the last one.
+We push ourselves hard to produce gorgeous artwork, cutting edge technical innovation and thrilling gameplay.
+The quality of our games is our passion.
+However, we also have a friendly and open culture, where we all get the right work life balance, including flexible working times when we need them.
+      image:
+        alt: Culture
+        src: /images/uploads/workingforus-about-culture.jpg
+      title: Culture
+    - body: >-
+        Our studio is situated right in the vibrant heart of Liverpool city centre.
+It’s modern, stylish, and air conditioned, and packed full of the latest cutting-edge technology.
+All the best cafes, restaurants, bars, and shopping are right on our doorstep, and if you want a change of pace, we are just a stone’s throw from the world-famous Liverpool waterfront.
+      image:
+        alt: Studio
+        src: /images/uploads/workingforus-about-studio.jpg
+      title: Studio
+    - body: >-
+        We are dedicated to constantly improving ourselves as well as each of our games, giving us all the opportunity to be the best we possibly can.
+        Through learning opportunities and mentoring you can level up your technical capabilities, and by taking ownership of your work and helping to review our games, you will have what it takes to consistently create AAA quality games.
+      image:
+        alt: Careers
+        src: /images/uploads/workingforus-about-careers.jpg
+      title: Careers
   title: 'The freedom to innovate, create and excel'
   body: >-
     At Firesprite, we beilieve in giving everyone the freedom to express